eirslett/frontend-maven-plugin/README.md

 [![Build Status](https://travis-ci.org/eirslett/frontend-maven-plugin.png?branch=master)](https://travis-ci.org/eirslett/frontend-maven-plugin)

 # Frontend maven plugin
-This plugin downloads/installs Node and NPM locally for your project, runs NPM install, Grunt and/or Karma.
+This plugin downloads/installs Node and NPM locally for your project, runs NPM install, Grunt and/or gulp and/or Karma.
 It's supposed to work on Windows, OS X and Linux.

 #### What is this plugin meant to do?